carbonara-software/garden-advisor-android/README.md

 ## Gemini API Key

 Garden Advisor requires a Gemini API key.
-To retrieve it, simply add a text file named `keys.properties` containing:
+To retrieve it, simply add a text file named `keys.properties` in your project root containing:

 ```
 GEMINI_API_KEY={your API key}